KarineMaras/karinemaras.github.io/README.md

 # karinemaras.github.io

-## Definition of done : Cross-mélangé sujet
+## Definition of done : not to do

-- Mobile first
+- Projets UX / UI
-- Accessibilité
+- Méthodologie
-    - Contraste
+- Illustration
-    - Taille typo
+- Craft
-    - Animations n'entravent pas la navigation